 - Reduced mobility or exercise capacity

 It can take between and 10 and 20 years for the symptoms to appear after being exposed to asbestos.

 Many people who are eventually diagnosed with asbestosis have a long history of attendances at the GP with repeat chest infections and breathlessness over many years .

-The GP will then send the sufferer for further investigations and tests at hospital.
-Initially this is usually a chest x-ray, which may show the asbestosis.
-The sufferer is then usually sent to be reviewed by a consultant in a local hospital’s chest clinic where the diagnosis is explained and the options of symptom control can be discussed.
+Often a GP will send the sufferer for further investigations and tests at hospital.
+Initially this is usually a chest x- ray which may show the asbestosis.
+It is then usual for the sufferer to be reviewed by a consultant in the chest clinic of a local hospital where the diagnosis is explained and the options of symptom control can be discussed.

-There are other chest conditions which have the same symptoms as asbestosis and are very similar.
-To assist the treating consultant it is important that you discuss your asbestos exposure with them so that this can be taken into account when they come to consider the diagnosis.
+There are other chest conditions which are very similar to asbestosis and present the same symptoms.
+To assist the treating consultant, it is important that asbestos exposure is discussed with them so this can be taken into account when they come to consider the diagnosis.